Harsh Mariwala: Investments

 Mariwala has set up a family office, Sharrp Ventures, which is headed by his son Rishabh.
 The venture invests in listed and unlisted companies.
 As of 2017, it had invested in eight unlisted equities, five funds and one incubator at the seed, Series A or Series B stage.

 Personal life

 Harsh Mariwala is married to Archana and they have two children.
 His son Rishabh runs his venture Soap Opera n More, manages the family office Sharrp Ventures and is a non-executive director at Marico.

 Mariwala is a committed vegetarian by birth and is also a fitness enthusiast.
 He works out at gymnasium daily and plays golf on weekends.
 He is also known to be fond of playing squash, swimming, and trekking.

+In April 2026, Almighty Motion Picture announced a film and television adaptation of Mariwala's 2023 book Harsh Realities: The Making of Marico, with screenwriter Karan Vyas—known for the Indian television series Scam 1992—attached to the project.
+In the same month, his tenure as Non-Executive Independent Director of Zensar Technologies Limited concluded on April 17, 2026.